danstadler-pdx/grafana-alloy-pii-demo/README.md

 # grafana-alloy-pii-demo
-This repo was initially meant as a way to show Grafana users how to incorporate the PII masking solution contained in this [Alloy "mask module"](https://github.com/grafana/alloy-modules/blob/main/modules/kubernetes/annotations/logs/mask.alloy).
+This repo shows 3 examples of setting up Alloy (local machine, Docker, Kubernetes) alongside a small bash script ("loggerapp") that generates some log lines with common PII examples.
+In all the 3 cases, the code and accompanying notes show you how to configure Alloy to mask the PII, by incorporating the PII masking solution contained in this [Alloy "mask module"](https://github.com/grafana/alloy-modules/blob/main/modules/kubernetes/annotations/logs/mask.alloy).

-Along the way I learned a lot of new things about using Alloy, so maybe the demos included here will help others learn some of the same things.
-- Good general practices when using modules
-- Loading modules from remote locations (good for thinking about CICD pipelines)
-- Debugging while building alloy files
-- Deeper dive into Alloy's discovery mechanisms
-- The relationship between K8s annotations and Loki labels
-- Different "kinds" of annotations/labels; for example some labels can be designed only for shaping what happens in Alloy, but not end up in your log storage (therefore not influencing your Loki-side cardinality.)

 Please file issues and or PRs as you see opportunities for improvement.